nicolasparada/blog/content/posts/go-messenger-realtime-messages.md

 We are using `fmt.Fprintf()` to write to the response writter in this format and flushing the data in each iteration of the loop.

 This will loop until the connection is closed using the response close notifier interface.
 We defered the close of the channel and the unregistration of the client, so when the loop ends, the channel will be closed and the client unregistered.

+Note aside, the JavaScript API to work with Server-Sent Events (EventSource) doesn't support setting custom headers 😒 So we cannot set `Authorization: Bearer token_here`.
+And that's the reason why the `guard()` middleware reads the token from the URL query string also.

 ---